phongnt570/UETsegmenter/README.md

 # UETsegmenter

 UETsegmenter is a toolkit for Vietnamese word segmentation.
-It uses a hybrid approach that combines longest matching with logistic regression.
+It uses a hybrid approach that is based on longest matching with logistic regression.

 UETsegmenter is written in Java and developed in Esclipse IDE.